-At the level of knowledge acquisition, students will be able to:
+At the level of knowledge acquisition:

-- Comprehend the basic notions of Sensor Networks - Comprehend the basic functionalities of Sensor Networks and the latter's interaction with other types of networking systems (e.g. mobile/fixed networking systems) - Comprehend the particular problems and solutions in the different layers (i.e. physical, MAC, network, transport layer) of the Sensor Networks. - Study various ways that sensor network protocols collaborate in order to implement the basis upon which the various applications may run. - Study the design features and ways of implementation of protocols and their application in sensor networks.
+- To comprehend the basic notions of Sensor Networks - To comprehend the basic functionalities of Sensor Networks and the latter's interaction with other types of networking systems (e.g. mobile/fixed networking systems) - To comprehend the particular problems and solutions in the different layers (i.e. physical, MAC, network, transport layer) of the Sensor Networks. - To study various ways that sensor network protocols collaborate in order to implement the basis upon which the various applications may run. - To study the design features and ways of implementation of protocols and their application in sensor networks.

-At the level of practical knowledge, students will be able to:
+At the level of practical knowledge:

-- Design and analyze the requirements of a sensor network. - Design and analyze innovative business models for specific sensor network applications. - Evaluate the performance of a sensor network according to various key performance indicators. - Implement a small-scale application for a sensor network.
+- To design and analyze the requirements of a sensor network. - To design and analyze innovative business models for specific sensor network applications.

+- To evaluate the performance of a sensor network according to various key performance indicators. - To implement a small-scale application for a sensor network.

-At the level of competencies, students will be able to:
+At the level of competencies:

-- Communicate effectively with specialized and non-specialized personnel as members or leaders of a project team working on development and management of a sensor network. - Work on complex sensor network problems both in a systematic and creative way. - Function autonomously and propose/implement solutions in real-life sensor network problems. - Exploit software tools in order to be able to effectively analyze the performance of a sensor network.
+- To be able to communicate effectively with specialized and non-specialized personnel as members or leaders of a project team working on development and management of a sensor network. - To be able to work on complex sensor network problems both in a systematic and creative way. - To be able to function autonomously and propose/implement solutions in real-life sensor network problems. - To be able to exploit software tools in order to be able to effectively analyze the performance of a sensor network.

-Design and Development of Mobile Computing Applications
+321-9120 Design and Development of Mobile Computing Applications